About the Journal

 - Membership in a government or other advisory board

-- Membership of lobbying or advocacy organizations
+- Membership of lobbying or advocacy organisations

 - Writing or consulting for an educational company